Henderson Hall 16C

-In order to participate in a College of Saint Elizabeth Study Away Program, all program participants are required to adhere to College of Saint Elizabeth policies and to read, complete and submit several documents.
+In order to participate in a College of Saint Elizabeth Study Abroad program, all program participants are required to adhere to College of Saint Elizabeth policies and to read, complete and submit several documents.
 Please see below for further details.

 Travelers must present verification to the Director of Community and Leadership Development four weeks in advance of the trip's departure date.
 Travelers must provide the Director with a copy of the insurance policy and a copy of the insurance card.
 The Director can provide the names of insurance agencies that can assist travelers with the necessary insurance.